 You may want to downplay it as a minor issue and assume that your prospective employers will not dwell on pictures.
 But some pictures will raise questions about your suitability for a particular job.
 We are judgmental by nature, so as you upload that LinkedIn profile photo thing twice about how your target audience will perceive it.

 Your professional headshot is usually the first point of contact with your client and employers.
 For instance, HR managers may find you on LinkedIn, then from their opinion of you based on your profile photo.
 This is also true for prospective clients who visit your website to learn more about you.
 So, if your social media and website your first impression to the world, why wouldn’t you want to put your best face forward?

 When you realize that your headshot is an important career tool, you will get the best return on investment by just optimizing your headshot for that dream job.
-You stand a best chance to get the dream job faster when you use a professional headshot than when you have none.
-The reward and the extra pay-check you get from your first few months in your dream job is worth way more than the cost of your headshot.
+You stand the best chance to get the dream job faster when you use a professional headshot than when you have none.
+The reward and the extra paycheck you get from your first few months in your dream job are worth way more than the cost of your headshot.

 Irrespective of how far you can go to get that professional headshot, you should at the very least have a headshot.
 It is better to have a blurry or outdated headshot than to use a picture of an inanimate object or skip it altogether.
 No recruiter will want to engage someone who hides his or her identity.
 Fortunately, getting a professional headshot today is not a huge hassle, and in most cases, it is relatively inexpensive.